infostellarinc/stellarcli/docs/stellar_satellite_open-stream.md

 ## stellar satellite open-stream

-Opens a proxy to stream packets to and from a satellite.
+Opens a stream to transfer packets to and from a satellite.

 ### Synopsis

-Opens a proxy to stream packets to and from a satellite.
-Both TCP and UDP are supported but TCP is preferred.
+Opens a stream to transfer packets to and from a satellite.
+TCP and UDP proxies are available for bidirectional communication in addition to local file writing for reception only.
 Packets received by the proxy will be sent with the specified framing to the satellite and any incoming packets will be returned as is.

 ```
 stellar satellite open-stream [satellite-id] [flags]